-Student fundraising of any sort on the School campus should be for School events and always need approval from either the Head of School or the Service Committee.
+Student fundraising of any sort on the School campus should be for School events and always needs approval from either the Head of School or the Service Committee.

-Privacy Policy
+Privacy Policy and Guidelines

-The School has developed a Privacy Policy in accordance with the National Privacy Principles, to explain how we manage personal information.
+The School has developed a Privacy Policy and Privacy Guidelines in accordance with the Australian Privacy Principles, to explain how we manage personal information.

-You can access the policy on our website (www. friends.tas.edu.au) or by contacting the School's Privacy Officer on (03) 6210 2200.
+You can access the policy on our website or by contacting the School's Privacy Officer on (03) 6210 2200.